AndreeaGuster/ArduinoProjects/Arduino_Led_Matrix_8x8_Project/README.md

              What is the game about?
                   -Meteors are moving towards our Spaceship, in order to survive we can shoot them using our limited number of Rockets.
-                  -If a meteors touches the Spaceship, the crew dies and you lose the game.
+                  -If a rocket hits a meteor, your number of points increases -If a meteors touches the Spaceship, the crew dies and you lose the game.
                   -Because it's hard to play this game, we thought it's fair to give you 3 lives.
 That means you have 3 chances to save the people that live on the Spaceship.
                   -Good luck!
 You will need it :) .